artFuchs/TheEarthIsNotADeadColdPlace/README.md

 - [ ] make use of 2 illumination models.
   - [x] Lambert.
   - [ ] Blinn-Phong.
-- [ ] make use of 2 interpolation models.
+- [ ] make use of 2 interpolation models (1/2).
   - [x] Phong.
   - [ ] Gourad.
-- [x] at least one object must be colored with textures.
-- [x] create somekind of obstacle instancer.
+- [ ] place some kind of grid to show to the player that their movements are limited

 PS.: The name of the game is the name of an album that I was listening as I was creating this Repository.
 	The Earth Is Not A Dead Cold Place by Explosions in The Sky